James O'Brien (broadcaster): LBC

 O'Brien first appeared on LBC during 2002 as a holiday cover presenter.
 His own weekly programme began in January 2003 and he became a full-time presenter in 2004.
 Regular features of his show include the "Mystery Hour," in which listeners phone in with various things that puzzle them and other callers attempt to give a solution.

 O'Brien made national headlines in April 2009 when footballer Frank Lampard phoned his show to object to tabloid stories about his private life and O'Brien's discussion of them.
-Lampard's former fiancée, Elen Rivas, had alleged that Frank Lampard had turned their home into a bachelor pad while she and Lampard's children were living in a rented flat.
+Lampard's former fiancée, Elen Rivas, had alleged that he had turned their home into a bachelor pad, while she and Lampard's children were living in a rented flat.
 Lampard phoned in, objecting to the assertion that he was "weak" and "scum" and said that he had fought "tooth and nail" to keep his family together.
-Public comments on Lampard's reaction praised Lampard's "brave" and "articulate" handling of the situation.
+Public comments on Lampard's reaction praised his handling of the situation.
 The exchange later earned O'Brien, who defended his conduct in an equally heated exchange with Kay Burley on Sky News, a Bronze Award in the Best Interview category of the 2010 Sony Radio Academy Awards.

 In 2013, O'Brien clashed with Work and Pensions Secretary Iain Duncan Smith in an argument over the Government's work programmes.
 In May 2014, O'Brien interviewed UKIP leader Nigel Farage.
 During the interview, O'Brien picked up on Farage's comment that he felt uncomfortable on a train at not being able to hear anyone speaking English.
 Farage was also criticised by O'Brien for misinterpreting having English as a second language as being unable to speak English at all and for saying he would be concerned if a group of Romanian men moved in next door to him.
-In October 2014, O'Brien breached broadcasting rules by his remarks during the Clacton by-election.
+In October 2014, O'Brien was determined by Ofcom to have breached broadcasting rules by his remarks during the Clacton by-election.

 Throughout 2014 and 2015, O'Brien gave much air time and promotion to false claims of VIP sex abuse by the now discredited Exaro News website, which were based on testimony from Carl Beech, later sentenced to prison for perverting the course of justice and child sex offences, something O'Brien later expressed regret for on Twitter.

-O'Brien has claimed to be politically homeless, being against the British Left such as the Labour party under Jeremy Corbyn, but enjoys support from the liberal media of British politics e.g. the New Statesman and The Guardian.
-He enjoys the freedom that LBC gives him to express his views.
-O'Brien frequently discusses Brexit with callers who voted to leave the EU in the 2016 United Kingdom European Union membership referendum, often claiming Leave voters had been deceived by the pro-Brexit campaigns to vote against their own interests.